-With a combination of a small number of people + software + servers and robots.
+With the combination of a small number of people + software + servers and robots

 We are promoting a new era of company management.

-I hope to share some of the process in this section.
+We hope to share part of this process with you in this corner.

 This is a vague request.